vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 In this article we authorize the application to send an email on behalf of the user.
 For other Google API or scopes it's the same procedure.

+If you want to understand a few words about what we are doing, I advice you to read this link about [OAuth 2.0][oauth].

 ### Google Cloud Platform (GCP)
 First login you on the [Google Cloud Platform Console][df1] with you Google account.